PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

 Do not attempt to read the configuration file.
+Useful for configuration by parameters from the command line only.

 .. _setting-no-shuffle: